Removing Reflections from RAW Photos: Results

 \subsection{Reflection editing}

 In \cref{fig:editing} and \cref{fig:supp:editing_repair} we show that the predicted reflection facilitates aesthetic editing and error correction.
 In \cref{fig:editing}, the reflection color and spatial arrangement is modified.
 Error correction is shown in \cref{fig:supp:editing_repair}, \cref{sec:supp:editing}.
-Edits were made in Photoshop using the tone-mapped $t$ and $r$ images, and the ``Linear Dodge (Add)'' layer blend mode.
-We found that this is often sufficient, but editing tools should blend directly in linear RGB to enhance realism.
+Edits were made in Photoshop using the tone-mapped $t$ and $r$ images, and ``Linear Dodge'' blend mode (but linear blending would be ideal).